robmsmt/freecyclescraper/README.md

 # freecyclescraper
-scrapes all the freecycle pages you put in a list and displays them in a single table
+Scrapes all the freecycle pages you put in a list and displays them in a single searchable and sortable table.
+Will detect new posts and use MacOSX speech to alert you to them.

 ## How to Install